Russel-Mendes/IEEE-AWS-Webserver/README.md

 -- d.)
 Open all Ports to anywhere across: SSH, HTTP, and HTTPS <br>
 -- e.)
 Reveiew and Launch Instance <br>
 -- f.)
 GENERATE NEW PEM USER KEY AND KEEP THIS SAFE <br>
 5.)
-Use the Pem file and MobaXterm to remotely log in 6.)
-Install Python and Flask
+Use the Pem file and MobaXterm to remotely log in<br> 6.)
+Install Python and Flask<br>
 7.)
-Transfer the Project Files
+Transfer the Project Files<br>
 8.)
-Start the server with "sudo python3 core.py"
+Start the server with "sudo python3 core.py"<br>
 9.)
-Go to AWS console and find the public DNS address 10.)
-Follow the public address to your new webpage 11.)
-To shut down, go to EC2 console and stop all running instances
+Go to AWS console and find the public DNS address<br>
+10.)
+Follow the public address to your new webpage<br>
+11.)
+To shut down, go to EC2 console and stop all running instances<br>

 ## Author